There are indeed programs that can help — they’re called backup programs.

-While there are many, many ways to do what you’re looking to do, I’m going to review what I think is the most appropriate way.
+While there are many, many ways to do what you want to do, I’m going to review what I think is the most resilient and appropriate way.

 Become a Patron of Ask Leo! and go ad-free!

 First things first: start backing up.
 Now.
 Do not wait.

 The fact that you’re asking this question tells me you haven’t been backing up.

 If you had been backing up, you would have:

 - The knowledge your existing files are there, in your backups, ready for recovery should you need them for any reason.